Sinp17/PRecQ/Readme.md

 * Training a good teacher model is essential, it determines the upperbound of the student model.
 * The scope of gumbel softmax trick, and maximum length of generated sequence are important hyperparameters, they both should not be too large.
 * The rhythm of generator and student model training is important, and the generator should be trained much less frequently than the student model.
+* For losses, ranking distillation loss works well for Gru and Rnn models, but not very well for attention-based models.
+Cross-entropy loss and similarity loss works all the time.